SharePoint/sp-dev-docs/docs/general-development/how-to-follow-people-by-using-the-javascript-object-model-in-sharepoint.md

 ---
-title: How to Follow people by using the JavaScript object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 2643c286-47c9-4a7a-9273-7474394477d6
+title: How to Follow people by using the JavaScript object model in SharePoint ms.prod: SHAREPOINT ms.assetid: 2643c286-47c9-4a7a-9273-7474394477d6
 ---

-# How to: Follow people by using the JavaScript object model in SharePoint 2013
+# How to: Follow people by using the JavaScript object model in SharePoint
-Learn how to work with Following People features by using the SharePoint Server 2013 JavaScript object model.
+Learn how to work with Following People features by using the SharePoint JavaScript object model.
-## Why use Following People features in SharePoint Server 2013?
+## Why use Following People features in SharePoint?
 <a name="bk_FollowingPeopleFeatures"> </a>

-In SharePoint Server 2013, Following People features help users to stay connected with each other.
+In SharePoint, Following People features help users to stay connected with each other.
 For example, when a user follows someone, that person's posts and activities show up in the user's newsfeed.
 By using Following People features to focus on the people who users care about, you can improve the relevance of your app or solution.
 In the JavaScript object model, people that you follow are represented by  [SocialActor](http://msdn.microsoft.com/library/4e369fd5-b9b0-9804-957e-b3e39c559cd4%28Office.15%29.aspx) objects.
 To perform core Following People tasks in the JavaScript object model, you use the [SocialFollowingManager](http://msdn.microsoft.com/library/9ee1c0c0-b864-f0c3-f0cb-4dd4f1870dfa%28Office.15%29.aspx) object.
 This article shows how to use the JavaScript object model to work with Following People features.